 Before the world went Covid-crazy it had been my plan to go to the Philippines.
 Alas things changed.
 In the interests of going the extra mile I would certainly try pagpag.
 Sure I am grossed out by it, and yes it might well make me sick, but I would give it a go.
 I would not be doing this to mimic the “gutter gourmet”, but more to have an understanding of how these people survive.

 I actually tried to make my own version of the dish via a bucket of chicken from KFC.
-Obvioulsy I did not have to go through the garbage to get it, but I was interested to see how it would taste.
-You can read about my home made Pag-Pag here.
+Obviously I did not have to go through the garbage to get it, but I was interested to see how it would taste.
+It was actually not all that bad.

 Ideally though I’d rather live in a world where people did not need to go delving in dumpsters in order to get another calories to survive.
 Alas I feel the world is not quite there yet.